rjz/nodeapp/README.md

 All other variables are optional, defaulting to:

     nodeapp_name: webapp
+    nodeapp_user: www-data
     nodeapp_node_version: 0.10.33
     nodeapp_num_workers: 3
+    nodeapp_respawn_limit: 5 30

 These variables define an upstart service named "webapp" that, when started or
 stopped:

     $ start webapp

+...will launched three instances of the app that will be respawned up to five times in 30 seconds if they fail.

-...will launched three instances of the app.
-You may also optionally specify a `nodeapp_env` variable whose contents will be set within each application process's environment.
+You may also optionally specify a
+`nodeapp_env` variable whose contents will be set within each application process's environment.